algorandfoundation/specs/dev/TEAL_opcodes.md

 - Pushes: []byte
 - pop a byte-array A, integer B, and small integer C (between 0..255).
 Set the Bth byte of A to C, and push the result
 - LogicSigVersion >= 3

+## extract s l

+- Opcode: 0x57 {uint8 start position} {uint8 length}
+- Pops: *... stack*, []byte
+- Pushes: []byte
+- pop a byte-array A. For immediate values in 0..255 S and L: extract a range of bytes from A starting at S up to but not including S+L, push the substring result.
+If L is 0, then extract to the end of the string.
+If S or S+L is larger than the array length, the program fails
+- LogicSigVersion >= 5

+## extract3

+- Opcode: 0x58
+- Pops: *... stack*, {[]byte A}, {uint64 B}, {uint64 C}
+- Pushes: []byte
+- pop a byte-array A and two integers B and C. Extract a range of bytes from A starting at B up to but not including B+C, push the substring result.
+If B or B+C is larger than the array length, the program fails
+- LogicSigVersion >= 5

+## extract16bits

+- Opcode: 0x59
+- Pops: *... stack*, {[]byte A}, {uint64 B}
+- Pushes: uint64
+- pop a byte-array A and integer B. Extract a range of bytes from A starting at B up to but not including B+2, convert bytes as big endian and push the uint64 result.
+If B or B+2 is larger than the array length, the program fails
+- LogicSigVersion >= 5

+## extract32bits

+- Opcode: 0x5a
+- Pops: *... stack*, {[]byte A}, {uint64 B}
+- Pushes: uint64
+- pop a byte-array A and integer B. Extract a range of bytes from A starting at B up to but not including B+4, convert bytes as big endian and push the uint64 result.
+If B or B+4 is larger than the array length, the program fails
+- LogicSigVersion >= 5

+## extract64bits

+- Opcode: 0x5b
+- Pops: *... stack*, {[]byte A}, {uint64 B}
+- Pushes: uint64
+- pop a byte-array A and integer B. Extract a range of bytes from A starting at B up to but not including B+8, convert bytes as big endian and push the uint64 result.
+If B or B+8 is larger than the array length, the program fails
+- LogicSigVersion >= 5

 ## balance